eugene-zuban/design-patterns/code/Singleton/Readme.md

 ##Singleton Design Pattern

-Singleton Pattern ensures that a class can be instantiated only once and into one object.
+Singleton Pattern ensures that a specified class can be instantiated only once and into one object.

 ### Short description

 ![singleton.png](https://github.com/jack-zuban/design-patterns/blob/master/images/singleton.png)

-By making the Singleton's constructor a private method, we are preventing of creating a new instance from the outside.
+By making Singleton's constructor as a private method, we disable the ability to create a new instance from the outside.

 ### More information about the Singleton pattern